kernelle-soft/blizz/designs/keys-command.md

 Ideally, key management for MCPs should:
 - Keep your keys safe
   - Secrets stay local
-  - Secrets stay ephemeral
+  - Secrets stay ephemeral (no persistent in-memory cache)
   - Secrets use second-layer encryption
-  - Second-layer encyption for them should only be decryptable on the system the MCP is running on.
+  - Second-layer encryption for them should only be decryptable on the system the MCP is running on
+  - Device-specific key derivation prevents secrets from being accessible on different machines
 - Just do its thing behind the scenes, just like running the MCP itself
 - Ask for you to provide keys only when actually needed
-- Authenticate ONCE for access to all keys using a non-annoying method (i.e., an environment variable to pass the authentication through to in your bash/zsh configs.)
+- Authenticate ONCE for access to all keys using a non-annoying method (i.e., an environment variable to pass the authentication through to in your bash/zsh configs)
+- Sessionless design: derived keys are stored like SSH keys for service restarts

 ## CLI API